CSS3 animation-fill-mode Property

-The animation-fill-mode property specifies what styles will apply for the element when the animation is not playing (when it is finished, or when it has a "delay").
+The animation-fill-mode property specifies a style for the element when the animation is not playing (when it is finished, or when it has a delay).

-By default, CSS animations will not affect the element you are animating until the first keyframe is "played", and then stops affecting it once the last keyframe has completed.
+By default, CSS animations do not affect the element until the first keyframe is "played", and then stops once the last keyframe has completed.
 The animation-fill-mode property can override this behavior.

 |forwards||After the animation ends (determined by animation-iteration-count), the animation will apply the property values for the time the animation ended|